venkataramadurgaprasad/Python/README.md

 # Python
-This is a repository where I keep python scripts written by me.
+This is the repository where I keep the python scripts that I have written.